- What to expect if your financed car is totaled with full coverage

 It also includes all legally required coverages, including liability, and, in some states, personal injury protectionPersonal injury protection (PIP) pays for your medical, hospital and funeral expenses resulting from a car accident, regardless of who's at fault.
 (PIP), medical payments and uninsured motorist coverage.

-- The difference between your car’s ACV and what you decide to spend on a new car
+| Towing, if you have roadside assistance | The difference if you decide to spend more on a new car |

 If your car was a total loss, you’ll need to find a replacement.
 If you had owned the car outright, you would receive the settlement check and could use it toward the purchase of a new car.
 However, in the case of a financed car, the settlement check will go to pay off your loan, and you won’t have cash toward a purchase.